+Jane Burston is Head of the Centre for Carbon Measurement at NPL, where she is responsible for managing the work of 120 scientists on climate science, emissions monitoring and measurement for low carbon technologies.
 Jane sets the strategy for the Centre, acting as a spokesperson for NPL's low carbon work externally and helping to expand NPL's pioneering work in support of the low carbon economy.

 Jane received her first class degree in Philosophy from the University of Cambridge in 2002.

-Prior to establishing Carbon Retirement, Jane worked as a consultant in the environmental sector for several years, including on climate change policy for Transport for London and the Mayor of London's office, and as an external consultant to a range of FTSE 100 businesses, public sector organisations and SMEs.
+Jane worked as a consultant in the environmental sector for several years, including on climate change policy for Transport for London and the Mayor of London's office, and as an external consultant to a range of FTSE 100 businesses, public sector organisations and SMEs.
 She has also lectured on carbon trading on two Masters programmes, and in 2009 was a British Council Climate Change Ambassador.

 Tel: 020 8943 6355